6asss/Online-Retail-Exploratory-Analysis/README.md

 - `Country`: Country where the transaction occurred.

 ## Project Objectives
-- Describe the data to answer key questions and uncover insights.
+- Descriptive analysis to answer key questions and uncover insights.
-- Gain valuable insights that can help improve online retail performance.
+- Gain valuable insights that can help improve overall online retail performance.
 - Provide analytic insights and data-driven recommendations.

 ## Steps in the Analysis

 ### 1. Load the Data
-The data was loaded using pandas, and the first few rows were displayed to gain an initial understanding of the dataset.
+Pandas was used to load the data and to also get a preliminary overview of the dataset by displaying the first few rows.
 The data types of each column were also examined.

 ### 2. Data Cleaning
 This step involved addressing missing values and removing duplicates from the dataset.
-Missing values were dropped, resulting in a cleaned DataFrame ready for analysis.
+After missing values were dropped, the result was a clean DataFrame ready for analysis.

 ### 3. Statistical Summary
-A concise overview of the data's central tendency and spread was obtained using the `df.describe()` method.
-The summary helped identify outliers and potential issues in the data, such as negative quantities and sales.
+Using the `df.describe()` method, a brief description of the data's central tendency (mean, mode, and median) and spread was obtained.
+The summary helped to identify outliers and potential issues in the data, such as negative values for quantities and sales.

 ### 4. Top-selling Products and Countries
 The analysis focused on identifying the top-selling products and countries by sales.
 Various visualizations, such as bar charts, were used to highlight the most valuable products and the countries with the highest sales.